If you wear contact lenses and think you take good care of them, ask yourself these questions:

 If you answered “yes” to any of these questions, you could be at risk of acquiring a potentially blinding eye infection.

 Acanthamoeba keratitis is a severe, painful infection of the cornea, the transparent outer covering of the eye, which usually causes scarring and, if undiagnosed and untreated, can lead to blindness.
 In the most severe cases, a corneal transplant is necessary.
-The infection is believed to be caused through exposure of the eye to water contaminated with the amoeba Acanthamoeba, a free-living organism.
+The infection is believed to be caused through exposure of the eye to water contaminated with Acanthamoeba, a free-living microscopic organism.
+(Please note, sometimes people refer to this term incorrectly as “keratitis acanthamoeba.”)

 Individuals who wear contact lenses are at the highest risk for contracting the infection.
 The two biggest risk factors are: poor lens hygiene and exposure to water while wearing lenses.